fix-project/fix/docs/design.md

   An Encode is a Tree in a particular format.
 It describes the application of a function to inputs, producing an Object as output.
 The first entry specifies the resoure limits at runtime (e.g. maximum pages of mutable memory) and the format of the Encode.
   * If the Encode format is "apply", the second entry specifies the procedure, which is either:
     1. A Tag that the first entry is a Blob, the second entry is "Runnable" and the third entry is a trusted compilation toolchain, or
     2. An Encode

   * If the Encode format is "lift", the second entry is the Handle to the Object to be lifted.

 ## Tags:
 A Tag contains three entries, and can be created in two ways:

-  * Given *A*, creates a Tag \{*A*, "eval", *A*\} (TBD)
+  * Given *A*, creates a Tag \{*A*, *A*\} (the first entry is strict and the second entry is lazy)
-  * A procedure can create a Tag where the first entry can be anything, the second entry is a Blob (TBD), and the third entry is the procedure itself.
+  * A procedure can create a Tag where the first entry can be anything, the second entry is a Blob, and the third entry is the Name of the ELF blob of the procedure.

 # Operations: eval, force, apply and lift
 ## Eval
 `eval` transforms Objects to either strict fully-evaluated Values, or shallow Values, or lazy Objects.
 It takes the Handle of an Object and returns the